• Skip to primary navigation

 spaghetti and meatballs with a sprig of Italian parsley on a white bowl

-Then all that’s left to do is cook your pasta and serve up this delicious classic Italian dish.
-Garnish the pasta with grated romano cheese or parmesan cheese and chopped Italian parsley(for color) and get ready for the rave reviews!
+Then all that’s left to do is cook the pasta and serve up a delicious bowl of spaghetti and meatballs.
+Garnish the pasta with grated pecorino romano cheese or parmesan cheese and chopped Italian parsley(for color).
+Then get ready for the rave reviews!

 The meatballs also make delicious meatball sandwiches, so make to make enough!